Time travel debugging in IntelliJ

 If you’re replaying a recording, use the lr4j_replay tool.

-Or if you’re debugging remotely, launch your application on the remote machine supplying the LiveRecorder agents on the java command-line.
+Or if you’re debugging remotely, launch your application on the remote machine supplying the LiveRecorder for Java agents on the Java command-line.

 Consider adding breakpoints and/or watchpoints before starting the debugger session since your application or recording will start running as soon as you press the Debug button.